 You can control the information displayed in the portlet and the portlet layout.
+See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

-About the v95 Application Transactions portlet
+About the Application Transactions portlet

-The v95 Application Transactions portlet displays the top transactions in a selected instance or in all instances in the selected Tier.
+The Application Transactions portlet displays the top transactions in a selected instance or in all instances in the selected Tier.
 This view easily identifies the transactions consuming the most resources.
 Selecting a transaction launches SmartLink in context.